Extreme Hurricane Irma closing in on Florida, posing dire threat

 When Irma makes its closest approach to Florida — most likely early Sunday — the Hurricane Center predicts that it will produce Category 4 winds.
 Here is its description of the kind of damage Category 4 winds would inflict:

 Catastrophic damage will occur: Well-built framed homes can sustain severe damage with loss of most of the roof structure and/or some exterior walls.
 Most trees will be snapped or uprooted and power poles downed.
 Fallen trees and power poles will isolate residential areas.
 Power outages will last weeks to possibly months.
-Most of the area will be uninhabitable for weeks or months.
+Most of the area will be uninhabitable for weeks or months.Note that such extreme winds are typically confined to the eye wall, which is only about 10 to 15 miles wide.
+That is why the exact track is important in terms of where the most severe wind damage concentrates.

 It’s important to note that wind speeds will increase with altitude, so high-rise buildings will be exposed to even stronger winds, up to a hurricane category stronger on the upper floors.